neuralyzer/dokuwiki-plugin-revealjs/README.md

 ### Build all lists

 Whether to build up all lists point by point.
+Two values

+  * false
+  * true

 The default is false